MohsenKoohi/ParaGrapher/README.md

 ## Remained Works
 1. A thread pool for callbacks
 2. Matrix Market format
-3. Considering impacts of out of order execution of the metadata status changes

 ## License
 Licensed under the GNU v3 General Public License, as published by the Free Software Foundation.